 Back?
 Good, let’s carry on.

 Some writers might skip this.
 But for a book told primarily through imagery, you’ll need a good sense of the story’s structure.
-Make a list of all your characters and give each a description (it can be brief for secondary characters).
-Then I suggest a synopsis that defines each scene/location and briefly what happens there.
+I suggest a synopsis that defines each scene/location and briefly what happens there.
 Something like this might be enough:

 Scene 1 – Dense Jungle – Plane crashes and the few survivors venture away from the wreck